launathiel/web-nathan/README.md

-# Portofolio Website using Django
+# Portofolio Website using Django and run with container

  Created using django, template by dennisivy, created and modify by Laurentius Nathaniel.